 On a personal note, I am the Mom of 6 amazing children, and 13 perfectly wonderful grandchildren!
 I am a member of Women’s Bible Study Fellowship in Denton, as well as Ridin’ for the Brand Cowboy Church.
 God has blessed me in countless ways.

-My hobbies include baking (especially baking cookies with my grandkids) as well as trying out new bread recipes, knitting, and reading.
+My primary goal of pursuing God’s unique plan for my life includes a passion for in-depth study of the Bible, spending sweet time with family, baking (especially baking cookies with my grandkids) as well as trying out new bread recipes, knitting, and reading.